blaisemariner17/OpenTronsBLM/README.md

 ## Standard operating procedure for Normalization
 <ins>Prereq:</ins>

-Jupyter Noteboooks needs to be installed on the computer that is to be connected to the OpenTrons OT-2: https://jupyter.org/install.
+Jupyter Noteboooks needs to be installed on the computer that will generate the python (.py) command script for the OT-2: https://jupyter.org/install.
 If this is your first time installing jupyter notebooks, you may need to install python on your machine prior.

 You will also need the OpenTrons software: https://opentrons.com/ot-app/